addyosmani/backbone-fundamentals/README.md

 });
 ```

-The built-in capabilities of models vary across frameworks, however it is quite common for them to support validation of attributes, where attributes represent the properties of the model, such as a model identifier.
-When using models in real-world applications we generally also desire model persistence.
-Persistence allows us to edit and update models with the knowledge that its most recent state will be saved in either: memory, in a user's localStorage data-store or synchronized with a database.
+The built-in capabilities of models vary across frameworks, however it's common for them to support validation of attributes, where attributes represent the properties of the model, such as a model identifier.
+When using models in real-world applications we generally also need a way of persisting models.
+Persistence allows us to edit and update models with the knowledge that their most recent states will be saved somewhere, for example in a web browser's localStorage data-store or synchronized with a database.

-In addition, a model may also have multiple views observing it.
-If say, our photo model contained meta-data such as its location (longitude and latitude), friends that were present in the a photo (a list of identifiers) and a list of tags, a developer may decide to provide a single view to display each of these three facets.
+A model may also have multiple views observing it.
+Imagine our Photo model contained meta-data such as the longitude and latitude where the photo was taken, a list of people present in the photo, and a list of tags.
+A developer could create a single view that displayed all these attributes, or might create three seperate views to display each attribute.
+The important detail is that the Photo model doesn't care how these views are organized, it simply announces updates to its data as necessary.
+We'll come back to Views in more detail later.

-It is not uncommon for modern MVC/MV* frameworks to provide a means to group models together (e.g in Backbone, these groups are referred to as "collections").
-Managing models in groups allows us to write application logic based on notifications from the group should any model it contains be changed.
+It is not uncommon for modern MVC/MV* frameworks to provide a means to group models together.
+In Backbone, these groups are called "Collections".
+Managing models in groups allows us to write application logic based on notifications from the group should any model it contains change.
 This avoids the need to manually observe individual model instances.

-A sample grouping of models into a simplified Backbone collection can be seen below.
+Here's howe we might group Photo models into a simplified Backbone Collection:

 ```javascript
 var PhotoGallery = Backbone.Collection.extend({